Will cancelling a credit card affect my credit score?

 • Term of loan

-• Repayment behaviour (on a rolling 24 month window)
+• Repayment behaviour (on a rolling 24-month window)

 So, your credit score is based on the total amount of credit you have access to, as well as repayment history and applications for credit.
-But when you apply for a credit product, lenders may factor in the amount of credit you owe as well as your total access to credit, as part of their assessment.
+When you apply for a credit product, lenders may factor in the amount of credit you owe as well as your total access to credit, as part of their assessment.

 Getting rid of a credit card doesn't always have an impact on your credit score.
 For example, if you've just got a new credit card and then closed the old one (or vice versa), it may not change your overall score.